JensRantil/jensrantil.github.io/content/posts/2023-08-29_the-knowledge-bottleneck-I-used-to-be.md

 Whenever something was broken, I was on it!
 Whenever someone needed my assistance, I was fixing it.
-My cycle time for fixing things was _short_ and I was proud to show our engineers how one could work truly in short cycles and get a ton of Shit Done(tm).
+My cycle time for fixing things was _short_ and I was proud to show our engineers how one could work truly in short cycles and get a ton of Shit Done:tm:.
 I was fixing business problems at amazing speed - I thought I had reached a global optimum at work!

 However, there were two problems I was beginning to see; I was a bottleneck,